zmmbreeze/UBBParser/README.md

-UBBParser is awesome a UBB code parser in javascript.
+UBBParser is a awesome UBB code parser in javascript.
-It is highly flexiable and easy to custom.
-It support all mayjor desktop browser.
+It is highly flexible and easy to custom.
+Support major desktop browser like IE 6+,Firefox10+,Safari5+,Opera,Chrome.

 #License
 MIT.